The Transactional Leadership model suggests that people are motivated by rewards and punishment. That's not necessarily so!

-Get those elements working together well and you are more like to have high performance ... and better yet, high performance that happens for the long term, than you ever will by waving just a fist full of dollars in front of a person.
+Get those elements working together well, and you are more likely to have high performance.
+Even more so, you'll get better performance for the long term, than you ever will by just waving a fist full of dollars in front of people.

-So, if you are stuck in one of those organizations, that still think they will get their best performance from people by use of carrots and sticks, here are five things to help you avoid the worst of the traps of transactional leadership.
+So, if you are stuck in an organization that thinks they'll get their best performance from people by use of carrots and sticks, here are five things to help you avoid the worst of the traps of transactional leadership.

-Because the success of transactional leadership relies on the team member valuing the rewards that are in place, it is important for you to understand what it is that motivates each individual.
+Because the success of transactional leadership relies on the team member valuing the rewards that are in place, you need to understand what motivates each individual.
 What works for one person, may not work for another.

-Link the rewards, most valued by a particular team member, with the successful completion of the task.
+Link the rewards, most valued by a particular team member, with the successful completion of the task or achievement of the goal.
 You can read more about effective ways to reward employees in this article.

-Because this model pre-supposes people will work harder for rewards - then it is essential that people are crystal clear about what they get for their efforts and exactly what they have to do in order to get those rewards.
+Because this model pre-supposes people will work harder for rewards, people must be crystal clear about what they get for their efforts and precisely what they have to do to get those rewards.
 Any confusion and you won't get the performance you want.

-If team members feel that their leaders are biased, (either toward or against specific individuals or groups), then any motivation that this system is meant to inspire, will suffer.
+If team members feel that their leaders show bias, (either toward or against specific individuals or groups), then any motivation that this system is meant to inspire, will suffer.

-Giving feedback about the quality/quantity of work someone is doing is critical (regardless of whether you are using a Transactional Leadership style or not).
-However, when using the framework of the transactional method you are constantly linking and shaping the employees expectations to the reward they will receive for their efforts.
+Giving feedback about the quality/quantity of work someone is doing is crucial.
+Regardless of whether you are using a Transactional Leadership style or not.
+However, when using the framework of transactional leadership, you are continually linking and shaping the employees' expectations to the reward they will receive for their efforts.

 Do not assume that transactional leadership will yield the same results across different cultures.

-Most North American cultures focus on the individual, so reward systems that allow for individual reward might be most effective there.
-Many Asian cultures, however, give more focus to the group, so in those cultures group rewards or rewards that are paid due to overall group performance may work better.
+Most North American cultures focus on the individual.
+So reward systems that allow for an individual reward might be most advantageous there.
+Many Asian cultures, however, give more focus to the group.
+So in those cultures, group rewards or rewards that are paid due to overall group performance may work better.

 Also take into account the type of work being performed, and whether it is group performance reliant, or individual performance reliant.

-If you don't want to be up to you ears in morale issues ... make certain any group rewards are made in such a way that they are fair.
-E.g. Non/low performers aren't rewarded at the same level as high performers, or systems are in place to quickly get non/low performers up to speed, so they don't impact too negatively, on the rest of the group's rewards.
+If you don't want to be up to your ears in morale issues ... make certain any group rewards are made in such a way that they are fair.
+E.g. Non/low performers aren't rewarded at the same level as high performers.
+Or systems are in place to quickly get non/low performers up to speed, so they don't impact too negatively on the rest of the group's rewards.

 Short Term Focus

-Transactional leadership can steer people toward taking a short-term focus, which can create problems for the business longer term.
-For example, some people will take short-cuts to achieve the reward on offer for this period - knowing full well that further down the track there could be consequences that could be severe for the organization.
+Transactional leadership can steer people toward taking a short-term focus.
+This can create problems for the business longer term.
+For example, some people will take short-cuts to achieve the reward on offer for this period - knowing full well that further down the track, there could be consequences that could be severe for the organization.

-I once worked with a team, who had used this style of leadership, to get productivity improvements.
-Unfortunately then way they set up the rewards steered team members towards focusing only on output and not quality.
+I once worked with a team, who had used this style of leadership to get productivity improvements.
+Unfortunately, the way they set up the rewards steered team members towards focusing only on output and not quality.
 The customer complaints, eight months down the track, went through the roof as some of the glue components of the packaging began to fail.

-The team members had reduced the glue expulsion rate in order to speed up the machine - without thinking through the long-term effect of the practice on the final product.
+The team members had reduced the glue expulsion rate to speed up the machine.
+Without thinking through/caring about the long-term impact of the practice on the final product.

 If you want fully engaged, enthused and high performing people you wouldn't use Transactional Leadership as your prime strategy.

-Certainly, bribing people with rewards will get them taking action ... but will you get them performing at their peak?
+Certainly, bribing people with rewards will get them taking action.
+But will you get them performing at their peak?
 I very much doubt that.
-Their heart and soul just won't be in it.
+Their heart and soul won't be in it.
 They'll be doing enough to get the reward, and then get the heck out of there and on to something they'd much rather be doing.

 Ultimately the vast majority of people are inspired to be at their best for far different reasons than rewards.
-In "How To Motivate Employees" I share with you the areas in which you should focus to inspire people to be at their best ... without dangling carrots like pay increases, bonuses and other short-term-performance inducing rewards.
+In "How To Motivate Employees" (this product is currently undergoing a rewrite and will be available soon) I share with you the areas in which you should focus to inspire people to be at their best ... without dangling carrots like pay increases, bonuses, and other short-term-performance inducing rewards.